Inter-Parliamentary Alliance on China: Human rights

+Trade

+Many alliance members view China as interfering in their domestic markets through what they consider to be dumping, which is the activity of selling goods in order to eliminate or damage a competitor.

+Security

 For several founding co-chairs, such as Australia's Andrew Hastie, China's actions on the world stage, particularly in the South China Sea have revealed the regime to be "revisionist and expansionist" revisionist China is a test of "our alliances and our security like no other time."
 For co-chair Gen Nakatani (a former Minister of Defence in Japan) the activity of the People's Liberation Army in the region being "dangerous actions" that have a direct "impact on our national security."